felias-fogg/dw-link/docs/manual.md

 Setting and removing *breakpoints* is one of the main functionality of a debugger.
 Setting a breakpoint is mainly accomplished by changing an instruction in flash memory to the BREAK instruction.
 This, however, implies that one has to *reprogram flash memory*.
 Since flash memory wears out, one should try to minimize the number of flash memory reprogramming operations.

-One now has to understand that gdb does not pass *breakpoint set* and *breakpoint delete* commands from the user to the hardware debugger, but instead it sends a list of *breakpoint set* commands before execution starts.
+GDB does not pass *breakpoint set* and *breakpoint delete* commands from the user to the hardware debugger, but instead it sends a list of *breakpoint set* commands before execution starts.
 After execution stops, it sends *breakpoint delete* commands for all breakpoints.
-In particular, when thinking about conditional breakpoints, it becomes clear that gdb may send a large number of *breakpoint set* and *breakpoint delete* commands for one breakpoint during one debug session.
+In particular, when thinking about conditional breakpoints, it becomes clear that GDB may send a large number of *breakpoint set* and *breakpoint delete* commands for one breakpoint during one debug session.
 Although it is guaranteed that flash memory can be reprogrammed at least 10,000 times according to the data sheets, this number can easily be reached even in a few debug sessions, provided there are loops which are often executed and where a conditional breakpoint has been inserted.
 Fortunately, the situation is not as bad as it looks since there are a number of ways of getting around the need of reprogramming flash memory.

-First of all, *dw-link* leaves the breakpoint in memory, even when gdb requests to remove them.
-Only when gdb requests to continue execution, the breakpoints in flash memory are updated.
+First of all, *dw-link* leaves the breakpoint in memory, even when GDB requests to remove them.
+Only when GDB requests to continue execution, the breakpoints in flash memory are updated.
 Well, the same happens before loading program code, detaching, exiting, etc. Assuming that the user does not change breakpoints too often, this will reduce flash reprogramming significantly.

 Second, if there are many breakpoints on the same flash page, then the page is reprogrammed only once instead of reprogramming it for each breakpoint individually.

-Third, when one restarts from a location where a breakpoint has been set, gdb removes this breakpoint temporarily, single steps to the next instruction, reinserts the breakpoint, and only then continues execution.
+Third, when one restarts from a location where a breakpoint has been set, GDB removes this breakpoint temporarily, single steps to the next instruction, reinserts the breakpoint, and only then continues execution.
 This would lead to two reprogramming operations.
 However, *dw-link* does not update flash memory before single-stepping.
 Instead, if the instruction is a single-word instructions, it loads the original instruction into the *instruction register* of the MCU and executes it there.

 For two-word instructions (i.e., LDS, STS, JUMP, and CALL), things are a bit more complicated.
 The Microchip documents state that one should refrain from  inserting breakpoints at double word instructions, implying that this would create problems.
 Indeed, RikusW noted in his [reverse engineering notes about debugWIRE](http://www.ruemohr.org/docs/debugwire.html):
 >Seems that its not possible to execute a 32 bit instruction this way.